eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

 --------------------------------

 SHM transport is not enabled by default.
-To enable SHM transport in a :ref:`dds_layer_domainParticipant`, you need to create an instance of :ref:`transport_sharedMemory_transportDescriptor` and add it to the user transport list of the :ref:`dds_layer_domainParticipant`.
+To enable SHM transport in a DomainParticipant, you need to create an instance of SharedMemTransportDescriptor and add it to the user transport list of the DomainParticipant.
 The examples below show this procedure in both C++ code and XML file.

 +--------------------------------------------------+